partlyhuman/wanwan-t-en/Wanwan Aijou Monogatari.md

 Judy: Momo-chan!
 Momoland... it's-

 Judy: Quick, quick!
-It's important... it's crucial...
+It's in danger... it's in danger...

 Clock: *A mustachioed alarm clock jumps out of the bush, because why not*